DaFluffyPotato/dfp-music-overlay/README.md

 ## Setup

 This script runs off of local music.
 Create a `music` folder in the same directory as `player.py`.
 Then dump all your music in there.
 Sub-folders are considered albums and will be played as a group.
-It's worth noting that the expected file type is `.mp3`, but `.wav` and a few other types may work if you switch the `music_extension` variable in `player.py`.
+When starting the `player.py` script, in the console you have to indicate the audio format (mp3, wav, ogg, etc) that you will use for the music, without dots.

 An album layout example:
 ```